jasonaaronwilson/omni-archive/README.md

 TODO(jawilson): determinism...

 Tools should be deterministic.
-There is not an easy to describe algorithm for this since many technique will work however
+There is not an easy to describe algorithm for this since many technique will work.
+Sorting by filename, modification time, etc. would be one way to achieve this.

 so that it can be part of a
 "reproducible build".
 One way to do this would be to sort the header